google/osv-scanner/docs/experimental.md

 ```

 ### Offline option
 The offline database flag `--experimental-offline` causes OSV-Scanner to scan your project against a previously downloaded local database.
 OSV-Scanner will not download or update the local database.
 When a local database is not present, you will get an error message.
+No network connection is required when using this flag.

 ```bash
 osv-scanner --experimental-offline ./path/to/your/dir